wwoast/constantina/docs/INSTALL.md

 ### Running the Installer
-`python setup.py install -h` describes the options for installing Constantina.
+`python3 setup.py install -h` describes the options for installing Constantina.
 The setup script attempts to install all files necessary for running the application, aside from the webserver configuration.